dsdolzhenko/dolzhenko.me/src/home.md

 If you're interested what I'm currently up to, check out my [now](/now) page.

 I love reading other people's blogs, you can find my favourites on the [blogroll](/blogroll) page.

+The site has a [colophon](/colophon) page if you're interested how it's built.